bhdirect-ebooks/dev-docs/source/code/media_types.md

 Since an `alt` value would be redundant when a `figcaption` is present, you may leave it blank.
 (Refer to [Multimedia Fallback](html_style.html#Multimedia-Fallback) for `alt` guidelines.)

 The **tachyons** CSS stylings can be very helpful in controlling images.
-A few examples:

 In the following example, width 'w-80-ns' will keep the width at 80% and make sure that it reverts to it's original size in a smaller screen, as `ns` means not small.